HMS San Josef: Later career

 From 1839 San Josef was used as a gunnery training ship.
 From 10 August 1841 she was commanded by Captain Joseph Needham Tayler, serving as a guard ship at Devonport (established gunnery school).
 Other captains who served in her include: Captain Frederick William Burgoyne, while serving as the flagship of Samuel Pym, Plymouth; Captain Henry John Leeke; and Captain Thomas Maitland, as the flagship of Admiral William Hall Gage, Devonport.
-She was broken up a Devonport in May 1849.
+She was broken up at Devonport in May 1849.
 Her figurehead was preserved, and for many years adorned a building (which served for a time as a sailmaking loft) in the Royal Victoria Victualling Yard, Deptford.

 Some small pieces of the San Josef still survive to this day.
 One is in the form of part of a wooden gun carriage; called a Quoin.
 This quoin can be found among the Valhalla figurehead collection in Tresco Abbey Gardens in the Isles of Scilly.
 Another is a carved Triumph of Arms from the stern rail sold at Bonhams in London in October 2014.
 Parts of the ship were used in the re-building of St Nicholas' Church, West Looe in 1852.